wmdebrito/googleOTP-to-andOTP/README.md

 ### How to
 1. `git clone https://github.com/wmdebrito/googleOTP-to-andOTP.git`
+2. Setup a virtualenv:

+   1. `python3 -m virtualenv venv`
+   2. `source venv/bin/activate`
+   3. Install requirements: `pip install -r requirements.txt`
-2. Go to export account on Google App Authenticator
+3. Go to export account on Google App Authenticator
-3. Scan the QRCode, for example using: https://qrcodescan.in/ (Tip, it is hard get it right when you have too many entries.
-The QRCodes the app generates are hard the read with Webcam.
-You can export it is smaller batches 5-8 entries at time or Use another phone that have focus adjustment)
+4. Scan the QRCode, for example using: https://qrcodescan.in/ (Tip: it is hard to get it right when you have too many entries.
+The QRCodes the app generates are hard to read with a webcam.
+You can export it in smaller batches 5-8 entries at a time or use another phone that has focus adjustment)
-4. copy the scanned string `(otpauth-migration://offline?data=CiEKEUpSkaZJ...)` to a file (`input.txt` for example)
+5. Copy the scanned string `(otpauth-migration://offline?data=CiEKEUpSkaZJ...)` to a file (`input.txt` for example)
    - if you have too many accounts, more than 1 QRCode will be generated, put the string scanned in each line of the file.
-5. save the `input.txt` file
+6. Save the `input.txt` file
-6. run `rm GAuthPayload_pb2.py && protoc --python_out=.
+7. Run `rm GAuthPayload_pb2.py && protoc --python_out=.
 GAuthPayload.proto`
-7. run the script `python3 toAndOTP.py <input file> <output file>.json`
+8. Run the script `python3 toAndOTP.py <input file> <output file>.bin`
-   - example `$ python3 toAndOTP.py ~/input.txt ~/exported.json`
+   - Example: `$ python3 toAndOTP.py ~/input.txt ~/exported.bin`

-Also https://github.com/jay-aye-see-kay suggested the steps below in case the above fails:
- - set up a virtual env

-`python 3 -m venv venv`

-`source venv/bin/activate`

- - install python protobuf package (you need an OS install of protobuf too, as mentioned in the pre-requirements)

-`pip install protobuf`

-`python toAndOTP.py <input file> <output file>.json`
+   The script will prompt for a password that is used to encrypt the exported data.
+   The given password will be used in andOTP to decrypt the exported data.

-8. now transfer the exported file to your phone and restore backup (plain text).**IMPORTANT** Make a BACKUP of your andOTP accounts before importing the exported file
+8. Now transfer the exported file to your phone and restore backup (encrypted).

+   **IMPORTANT**: Make a BACKUP of your andOTP accounts before importing the exported file